How to get a business loan with an LLC

 Can you get a business loan with an LLC?

 Yes, you can get a business loan with an LLC.
 Business lenders provide loans to a variety of business types, including LLCs, sole proprietors and corporations.
-Some loans may be specifically marketed as an LLC business loan, but LLCs can apply for many standard business loans.
+Most lenders offer business loans to LLCs, though they won’t specifically state that their products are LLC loans.

 If you have an LLC, you should have no trouble finding a business loan.
 You will need to qualify for the business loan requirements, but typically, lenders will give loans to multiple types of businesses.
 Common requirements include good personal and business credit scores, qualifying business income history and providing collateral for the loan.